11 More Machine Learning

 Computer vision involves a range of models and techniques for analyzing and interpreting image-based data.
 It includes tasks like image classification (labeling an image), object detection (finding the location of objects are in an image), image segmentation (identifying the boundaries of objects in an image), and object tracking (following objects as they move over time).

-In general, your base raw data is an image, which is represented as a matrix of pixel values.
-For example, each row of the matrix could be a grayscale value for a pixel, or it could be a vector of Red, Green, and Blue (RGB) values.
-The modeling goal is to extract features from the image that can be used for the task at hand.
-For example, you might extract features such as color, texture, and shape.
+Typically, your raw data is an image, which is represented as a matrix of pixel values.
+For example, each row of the matrix could be a grayscale value for a pixel, or it could be a 3-dimensional array of Red, Green, and Blue (RGB) values for each pixel.
+The modeling goal is to extract features from the image data that can be used for the task at hand.
+For example, you might extract features that relate to color, texture, and shape.
 You can then use these features to train a model to classify images or whatever your task may be.

-These days we generally don’t have to start from scratch though, there are pretrained models that can be used for image processing tasks, which you can then fine-tune for your specific task.
+These days we generally don’t have to start from scratch though, as there are pretrained models that can be used for image processing tasks, which you can then fine-tune for your specific task.
 These models are often based on convolutional neural networks (CNNs), which are a type of deep learning model.
 CNNs are designed to take advantage of the spatial structure of images, and they use a series of convolutional layers to extract features from the image.
 These features are then passed through a series of fully connected layers to make a prediction.
 CNNs have been used to achieve state-of-the-art results on a wide range of image processing tasks, and are the standard for many image processing applications.
+More recently, diffusion models, which seek to reconstruct images after successively adding noise to the initial input, have been shown to be quite effective for a wide range of tasks involving image generation.

-pretrained models are models that have been trained on a large amount of data, and can be used for a wide range of tasks.
+Pretrained models are those that have been trained on a large amount of data, and can be used for a wide range of tasks, even on data they were not trained on.
 They are widely employed in image and natural language processing.
 The basic idea is that if you can use a model that was trained on the entire internet of text, why start from scratch?
-Image processing models already understand things like edges and colors, so there is little need to reinvent the wheel when you know those features would be useful for your own task.
-These are viable in tasks where the inputs are similar to the data the model was trained on, as is the case with images and text.
+Computer vision models already understand things like edges and colors, so there is little need to reinvent the wheel when you know those features would be useful for your own task.
+These are viable in tasks where the inputs you are using are similar to the data the model was trained on, as is the case with images and text.

 You can use a pretrained model as a starting point for your own model, and then fine-tune it for your specific task, and this is more generally called transfer learning.
-The gist is that you only need to train part of the model on your specific data, or possibly even not at all.
-You can just feed your data in and get predictions from the ready-to-go model!
-This obviously can save a lot of time and resources, assuming you don’t have to pay much to use the model in the first place, and can be especially useful when you don’t have a lot of data to train your model on.
+The gist is that you only need to train part of the model on your specific data, for example the last layer or two of a deep learning model.
+You ‘freeze’ the already learned weights for most of the model, while allowing the model to relearn the weights for the last layer(s) on your data.
+This can save a lot of time and resources, and can be especially useful when you don’t have a lot of data to train your model on.

-It’s also important to note that these types of data and their associated models are not mutually exclusive.
+It’s important to note that the types of data used in ML and DL and their associated models are not mutually exclusive.
 For example, you might have a video that contains both audio and visual information pertinent to the task.
 Or you might want to produce images from text inputs.
 In these cases, you can use a combination of models to extract features from the data, which may just be more features in a tabular format, or be as complex as a multimodal deep learning architecture.

-As an example, we added a transformer-based approach to process the reviews in the movie review data set used in other chapter.
-We kept to the same basic data setup, and we ended up with notably better performance than the other models demonstrated, pushing toward 90% accuracy on test, even without fiddling too much with many hyper parameters.
+As an example5, we added a transformer-based approach to process the text reviews in the movie review data set used in other chapters.
+We kept to the same basic data setup otherwise, and we ended up with notably better performance than the other models demonstrated, pushing toward 90% accuracy on test, even without fiddling too much with many hyper parameters.
 It’s a good example of a case where we have standard tabular data, but need to deal with additional data structure in a different way.
 By combining the approaches to obtain a final output for prediction, we obtained better results than we would with a single model.
 This won’t always be the case, but keep it in mind when you are dealing with different data sources or types.

 AI

-In many discussions of ML and AI, many put ML as a subset of AI, but this is a bit off the mark from a modeling perspective in our opinion5.
-In terms of models, any aspect of what we’d call modern AI almost exclusively employs deep learning models, while the ML approach to training and evaluating models can be used for any underlying model, from simple linear models to the most complex deep learning models, and whether the application falls under the heading of AI or not.
+In many discussions of ML and AI, many put ML as a subset of AI, but this is a bit off the mark from a modeling perspective in our opinion7.
+In terms of models, practically most of what we’d call modern AI almost exclusively employs deep learning models, while the ML approach to training and evaluating models can be used for any underlying model, from simple linear models to the most complex deep learning models, and whether the application falls under the domain of AI or not.
 Furthermore, statistical model applications have never seriously attempted what we might call AI.

 Many of the non-AI settings we use modeling for may well be things we can eventually rely on AI to do.
-At present though, the computational limits, and the amount of data that would be required for AI models do well, or the ability of AI to be able to deal with situations in which there is only small bits of data to train on, are still hindrances in current applications of AI.
+At present though, the computational limits, and the amount of data that would be required for AI models to do well, or the ability of AI to be able to deal with situations in which there is only small bits of data to train on, are still hindrances in many places we might like to use it.
 However, we feel it’s likely these issues will eventually be overcome.
 Even then, a statistical approach may still have a place when the data is small.

 We hope you’ve enjoyed the journey and have a better understanding of the core concepts.
 By now you also have a couple modeling tools in hand, and also have a good idea of where things can go.
 We encourage you to continue learning and experimenting with what you’ve seen, and to apply what you’ve learned to your own problems.
 The best way to learn is by doing, so don’t be afraid to get your hands dirty and start building models!

-The sky is the limit with machine learning and modeling, so go where your heart leads you, and have some fun!
-If you started here, feel free to go back to Part I for a more traditional and statistical modeling overview.
-Otherwise, head to Part III for an overview of few more modeling topics such as causal modeling (Chapter 10), data issues (Chapter 9), and things to avoid (?sec-danger).
+The sky’s the limit with machine learning modeling techniques, so go where your heart leads you, and have some fun!
+If you started here, feel free to go back to the linear model chapters for a more traditional and statistical modeling overview.
+Otherwise, continue on for an overview of a few more modeling topics, such as causal modeling (Chapter 12), data issues (Chapter 13), and things to avoid (Chapter 14).

-1. Ideally we’d capture all the variability, but that’s not going to happen, and some techniques or results may only capture a relatively small percentage.
+1. Ideally we’d capture all the variability, but that’s not the end result, and some techniques or results may only capture a relatively small percentage.
 In our personality example, this could be because the questions don’t adequately capture the underlying personality constructs (i.e. an issue of the reliability of instrument), or because personality is just not that simple and we’d need more dimensions.↩︎

 2. They can also be derived in post-processing depending on the estimation approach.↩︎